Last frame not written when re-starting from a checkpoint

 In 4.5 I changed all time variables to doubles which get rid of this nasty issue.

-#3 Updated by Justin Lemkul about 9 years ago
+#3 Updated by Justin Lemkul over 9 years ago

 Thanks, Berk.
 That appears to be what's going on.
 The md_10_20.tpr file specifies 10000000 steps, but md_20_30.tpr specifies 14999999 instead of 15000000.
 I've yet to run extensive simulations with the 4.5 beta series, but it sounds like you've already taken care of this.